How to use risk workflows

 ../_images/jupyter-hub-logo.svg

 The CLIMAAX JupyterHub is hosted on ECMWF infrastructure and provides a ready-to-use environment for running risk workflows.
-It is managed by the CLIMAAX team for members of the CLIMAAX project.
+It is managed by the CLIMAAX team for CLIMAAX partners and selected participants of the open calls.

 ../_images/BinderHub.jpg